 Research has shown that the mucus plug contains high levels of immunoglobulins and phagocytes, which act as a gatekeeper for the fetus (2).
-The mucus has the potential for adaptive immunity, protecting the fetus against various infectious microorganisms.
+The vaginal mucus has the potential for adaptive immunity, protecting the fetus against various infectious microorganisms.

 Does Losing The Mucus Plug Indicate Labor?